During pregnancy, dark, blotchy, brown, colored patches can appear on the skin of your face. Most commonly on the forehead, upper lip, and cheeks.

 If you don't use concealer due to oily or sensitive skin you can turn to pressed powder to lighten the spots.
 Pressed powders are available to suit all skin tones.

-Choose a powder that is is non-comedogenic (does not block pores).
+Choose a powder that is non-comedogenic (does not block pores).
 If you are acne prone you will know that blocked pores can cause you to severely break out.
-I am trying to help you hide marks from your face, not gain them!
+I am trying to help you hide marks on your face, not gain them!

 There are some things you need to avoid to prevent prolonging your mask of pregnancy.

-Don’t like the oily feeling of sunscreen?
+Don't like the oily feeling of sunscreen?
 Get your fashion on.
-A wide brim hat and pair of glam sunglasses will go along way in preventing sun from hitting your sensitive face.
+A wide brim hat and a pair of glam sunglasses will go along way in preventing the sun from hitting your sensitive face.

-Faciial skin discoloration from pregnancy is simply superficial.
+Facial skin discoloration during pregnancy is simply superficial.
 There is nothing to worry about and in the vast majority of cases will resolve itself given time.
-If your mask of pregnancy persists long after you have weaned you can ask your dermatologist abut treatment options.
+If your mask of pregnancy persists long after you have weaned you can ask your dermatologist about treatment options.